A Simple Way to Encourage Better Sleep for Babies and Toddlers

 I think that we can all agree that it is much easier to get an adult to sleep than it is a baby.
+But sometimes, when you have a child, sleep isn’t always easy for both child and parent.
+That’s why having a sleep schedule is important, as well as getting to know and training your childs sleep transitions.
+There are many sites online that can help you with this, such as Huckleberry, a personalied sleep consultant to make sleep more accessible for everyone.
 When I wasn’t getting much sleep because I didn’t feel safe in my home after a series of break-ins near where I lived, we installed a security alarm and outdoor home security cameras.
 I could sleep happy from then on, knowing I was safe.
 It isn’t that simple with babies because they can’t tell you what’s wrong.
 Sleep is something that has always been challenging for Beckett and when he doesn’t sleep we don’t either, it’s hard to enjoy a twin mattress when your child has problems withsleeping.
 It’s unfortunate but that is the reality sometimes, but there are ways to help.
 We are currently working on creating a better sleep routine and working on ways to improve the amount of sleep that he gets.
 His recent surgery to remove his adenoids was our first step to better sleep.
 Adding a Whisbear into his routine is another step we have taken to improve his sleep.
 The pink noise and comfort that the Whisbear gives has already lead to better sleep for B.

 What is a Whisbear?